Snow Removal Policies & FAQs

 In the event of damage to private property during snow removal efforts, the property owner shall file a claim with the City’s Legal Department: Call (913) 573-5060.

-The damage will then be investigated to determine if any damage is the responsibility of the City.
+The claim will then be investigated to determine if any damage is the responsibility of the City.

-- Trucks are plowing snow and spreading salt/sand.
-Stay back from the plows at least (6) car lengths to avoid problems.
+- Stay back from plows by at least 6 car length

-- Please do not pull directly behind slow plows.
+- Do not pull directly behind slow plows.
 If you cannot see the driver, the driver cannot see you.

 - Plow trucks generally push snow to the passenger side of the truck (right side when looking from the rear).
 Never attempt to pass a truck on the right side since there can be much more snow on that side of the vehicle.